pgeu/pgeu-system/docs/confreg/registrations.md

 succeeds can always be discussed..):

 1. The attendee signs in to the registration form.
-This step requires a community account, or one can be created as part of the signup process.
+This step requires an account, or one can be created as part of the signup process.
 1. The exact fields to be filled out can be [configured](configuring) at the conference level, for